 The Pixel C certainly isn't cheap, but the best things in mobile computing rarely are.
 Even if this pick starts to seem dated, its sharp 2,560 x 1,800 resolution display should continue to look great for media playback.

 Read the full review: Google Pixel C

-This ultra-light Android tablet is the iPad's greatest challenger
+This ultra-light Android tablet is now an even better deal

-Samsung is firing straight at the iPad's greatest weakness with the Galaxy Tab S2: storage capacity.
-The latest from the popular smartphone and tablet maker offers 32GB of internal storage as the standard out of the box, with support for up to 128GB via the microSD slot.
+Samsung fired straight at the iPad's greatest weakness when it launched the Galaxy Tab S2: storage capacity.
+The older model from the popular smartphone and tablet maker offers 32GB of internal storage as the standard out of the box, with support for up to 128GB via the microSD slot.

 Read the full review: Samsung Galaxy Tab S2